Temuujinn123/cep-cybersecurity-nowadays/State-sponsored_and_Insider_Threats.md

 **For nation-state threats: Strengthening national cybersecurity policies, enhancing international cooperation and developing counter-cyber espionage strategies are critical.
 Organizations should also invest in cybersecurity intelligence to stay ahead of new threats posed by foreign governments.**
 **For insider threats: Establishing a clear policy that outlines acceptable and secure behaviors, integrating robust data loss prevention (DLP) technologies and maintaining an up-to-date incident response plan that includes provisions for insider incidents.**

-**Link where the info is taken from (https://onlinedegrees.sandiego.edu/top-cyber-security-threats/)**